No – it’s not a joke or a game. Cards Against Humanity has launched a new full-ride scholarship for women

 To apply, students were asked to submit a public, three-minute video to YouTube explaining a scientific topic for which they were passionate.
 The videos were judged not on quality or length; rather, they were judged on passion, excitement and enthusiasm.

 In addition to winning a full-ride, Dadhania will continue producing videos on Cards Against Humanity’s YouTube channel to share her love for STEM topics.

-The scholarship will open once more in the fall of 2016.
+will open once more in the fall of 2016.
 Applicants must be U.S. citizens or residents as well as enrolled full-time during the 2017 – 2018 academic year in a STEM field.
 Look for the scholarship once it opens for applications again on Fastweb.